evcc-io/evcc/README.md

 - simple and clean user interface
 - multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (similar to Wallbe), any other charger using scripting
-- more chargers experimentally supported: NRGKick, Go-E, SimpleEVSE
+- more chargers experimentally supported: NRGKick, Go-E, SimpleEVSE, EVSEWifi
 - different [vehicles](#vehicle) to show battery status: Audi (eTron), BMW (i3), Tesla, Nissan (Leaf), any other vehicle using scripting
 - integration with home automation - supports shell scripts and MQTT
 - status notifications using [Telegram](https://telegram.org) and [PushOver](https://pushover.net)